 No, Donald Trump.
 The state of our union is not strong.
 You have demonized for three years the voters in 2016—a majority of all who turned out–who thought that anyone other than you would be an infinitely better choice.
 You have lied incessantly and knowingly in order to undermine the stability of facts and the possibility of truth.
 Remember when you admitted that you made up facts about the trade deficit with Canada in an official exchange with Prime Minister Justin Trudeau?

-In addition to agreeing with Richard Nixon who opined to television interviewer David Frost, “When the president does it, that means that it is not illegal,” you have tried to enshrine that untruth in the Constitution, asserting “Article II allows me to do whatever I want.”
+Richard Nixon, opined to television interviewer David Frost, “When the president does it, that means that it is not illegal.”
+You have gone further and tried to enshrine that untruth in the Constitution, asserting “Article II allows me to do whatever I want.”
 It doesn’t of course.
 It doesn’t liberate you to shoot someone on Fifth Avenue in broad daylight.
 You should not feel it encourages you to promote racist violence and countenance police brutality.
 It certainly does not permit you to invite foreign agencies to meddle in American elections on your behalf.

 The State of the Union Address

 The State of the Union address is the annual message required by Congress from the President.
 Originally it was a written report.
 In 1913, President Woodrow Wilson spoke directly to the assembled members of Congress.
-In modern times, certainly since I started watching the speeches in the Nixon administration, presidents have but the best spin on the previous year and the work they and their appointees and supporters in Congress have done.
+In modern times, certainly since I started watching the speeches in the around 1970, presidents have but the best spin on the previous year and the work they and their appointees and supporters in Congress have done.
 It is what one expects.
-I have frequently found their claims specious and dubious, but I have never sat in my living room and screamed out “You lie!” as Rep. Joe Wilson (R) of South Carolina did to President Barak Obama on September 9, 2009, when Obama addressed a joint session to outline his proposal for reforming health care.
-(It is ironic, to say the least, that his own constituents hurled the same accusation back at him in 2011.
-One wonders what they might say today.)
+I have frequently found their claims specious and dubious, but I have never before sat in my living room and screamed out “You lie!”
+Rep. Joe Wilson (R) of South Carolina did that to President Barak Obama on September 9, 2009, when Obama addressed a joint session to outline his proposal for reforming health care.
+I know shriek the same words in my mind every time Donald Trump speaks and tweets.

 The Trumpian View

-You, Donald Trump, see the SOTU address only as the bully pulpit that amplifies your lies because, for whatever reason, members of the GOP continue to claim that your words can be believed and your basket of deplorables appears to truly believe that any and all of your utterances can and should be trusted.
+You, Donald Trump, see the SOTU address only as the bully pulpit that amplifies your lies.
+For whatever reason, members of the GOP continue to claim that your words can be believed and your basket of deplorables appears to truly believe that any and all of your utterances can and should be trusted.

 Looking toward November 3, 2020